 We believe the proliferation of mobile devices such as smartphones and tablets will drive further internet penetration in China.
-According to the World Cellular Forecasts 2012-2018 by the World Cellular Information Service, smartphone connections in China reached 336.0 million in 2012 and are expected to grow to 572.2 million in 2015, representing a three-year compound annual growth rate, or CAGR of 19.4%.
+According to the World Cellular Information Service, smartphone connections in China reached 336.0 million in 2012 and are expected to grow to 572.2 million in 2015, representing a three-year compound annual growth rate, or CAGR of 19.4%.
 Trends such as the rapid 3G infrastructure buildup and 4G LTE rollout in China, the high growth rate in per capita income and the rising popularity of smartphones and tablets are expected to further fuel the growth of mobile internet usage in China.
 As a result, China's mobile internet user base is expanding rapidly and overall internet usage is gradually shifting from personal computers to mobile devices.
-According to the 2014 CNNIC Report, there were 500.1 million mobile internet users as of December 31, 2013, more than quadrupled from 117.6 million as of the end of 2008.
-As of December 31, 2013, 81.0% of Chinese users accessed the internet via mobile devices, according to the 2014 CNNIC Report.
-During the first six months in 2013, Chinese internet users spent 11.8 hours per week on mobile devices, out of the approximately 21.7 hours per week that they spent on the internet in total, according to the China Internet Network Development Statistical Report dated July 2013 by CNNIC, or the 2013 CNNIC Report.
+According to CNNIC, there were 463.8 million mobile internet users as of June 30, 2013, nearly quadrupled from 117.6 million as of the end of 2008.
+As of June 30, 2013, 78.5% of Chinese users accessed the internet via mobile devices, according to CNNIC.
+During the first six months in 2013, Chinese internet users spent 11.8 hours per week on mobile devices, out of the approximately 21.7 hours per week that they spent on the internet in total, according to CNNIC.